 Just work slowly (you may have to get your fingers in there) to spread the cream cheese layer as best as you can.

-Add lemon juice, and continue to stir until thick.
+Add lemon juice and continue to stir until thick.

-Spoon remaining Cool Whip over the pudding.
+Spoon remaining Cool Whip over the lemon pudding layer.

 Refrigerate for 4 hours before serving.

 Even Better the Next Day!